Feriman22/portscan-protection/README.md

 - Cron-based installations continue to work
 - Systemd is only used for new installations or after reinstall
 - Configuration file is created automatically on first run
+- The new blacklist feature is fully optional and has no effect on existing installations until you use the `Edit Blacklist` menu option

 ## Changelog

+>05-08-2026
+- **NEW:** Blacklist support - permanently block known malicious IPs, one per line, with automatic re-apply whenever the file changes (via the `Edit Blacklist` menu option, or the auto-update check cycle for out-of-band edits)
+- Blacklist entries are validated, de-duplicated, and invalid/unreadable input is safely ignored
+- `Verify` now also reports blacklist validity
+- Clarified that `Reinstall` wipes the whitelist, blacklist, and SSH port setting

 >16-02-2026
 - Improve code comments